 Facilitation – What it Means and What it Does

 Facilitation; it’s an odd word that has several connotations depending on who you ask.
-Of course, attempting to define facilitation results in the following vague answer of “the action of facilitating something”.
-Well, that’s not very helpful, so now we have to break down further to its verb form.
+Of course, attempting to define facilitation results in the following vague answer “the action of facilitating something.”
+Well, that’s not very helpful, so now we have to break it down further to its verb form.
 So, what does it mean to facilitate?
-The definition is to “make (an action or process) easy or easier”.
+The definition is to “make (an action or process) easy or easier.”
 Are you getting any closer to understanding what facilitation means, and more importantly what it means in the context of leading an organized session?

 Facilitation as a Service

-This article focuses on the work of an independent Facilitator and how their role can avoid the pitfalls of distraction from the main topic, time management and inappropriate personal investment on certain topics of debate when a neutral position is required.
-A Facilitator has no vested interest in the outcome, and is only there to carry the group to a desired conclusion.
+This article focuses on the work of an independent facilitator and how their role can avoid the pitfalls of distraction from the main topic, time management, and inappropriate personal investment on certain topics of debate when a neutral position is required.
+A facilitator has no vested interest in the outcome and is only there to carry the group to the desired conclusion.
 Whatever the conclusion, it is not within the scope of the facilitator’s role.

 The Role of an Independent Facilitator

 An independent facilitator is hired by an organization to do the following:

 - Keep the group on task and on time – avoid “exit ramps”

 - “Prime the pump” of creativity & possibility – ask the question “what if…?”

 - Ask deep and sometimes uncomfortable questions – Why?
 What else?